google/WebFundamentals/src/content/en/updates/2017/03/custom-scrollbar.md

 <img src="/web/updates/images/2017/03/custom-scrollbar/matrixmath01.svg"
-  alt="Perspective matrix times scroll matrix times element transform matrix equals four by four identity matrix with minus one over p in the fourth row third column time four by four identity matrix with minus nabla in the second row fourth column times element transform matrix.">
+  alt="Perspective matrix times scroll matrix times element transform matrix equals four by four identity matrix with minus one over p in the fourth row third column times four by four identity matrix with minus nabla in the second row fourth column times element transform matrix.">

 The first matrix is the perspective matrix, the second matrix is the scroll